Welcome to the BIA Brexit Portal

 This website contains guidance on Brexit for biotech businesses and the life sciences sector.

-As the UK prepares to leave the EU on 31 January there is continuing uncertainty about the potential nature of the future relationship with Europe and trade with the rest of the world.
+The UK left the EU on 31 January but there is continuing uncertainty about the potential nature of the future relationship with Europe and trade with the rest of the world.

 Our aim is to provide access to relevant advice and information so that businesses can make informed decisions and prepare appropriately.

-A Brexit deal – the revised Withdrawal Agreement – has been agreed with the EU.
-Both the UK and the EU are on track to approve and ratify the Withdrawal Agreement, so the UK is now near certain to leave the EU on 31 January 2020.
+A Brexit deal – the revised Withdrawal Agreement – was ratified and the UK left the EU on the 31 January 2020.

-Under the terms of the Withdrawal Agreement there will be a transition period from 1 February to 31 December 2020 to allow the UK and EU to negotiate a future relationship, guided by the Political Declaration.
+Under the terms of the Withdrawal Agreement a transition period is now in effect which runs from 1 February to 31 December 2020.
+This transition period allows the UK and EU to negotiate a future relationship, guided by the Political Declaration.